 This is the 2nd in a five-part series on Small Business Commitment to Corporate Social Responsibility.

-At Davis & Hodgdon Advisory Group they integrate economic, social and environmental imperatives into their activities.
-This practice of Corporate Social Responsibility (CSR) is part of the firm’s fabric.
+At Davis & Hodgdon Advisory Group the practice of Corporate Social Responsibility (CSR) is part of our fabric.
 A multi-year development of a CSR policy has enabled the firm to practice what it preaches and facilitate the same for interested parties.
 The entrepreneurial spirit of this firm is evidenced by its actions locally and statewide.

 In part one of our series on CSR we summarized the importance of formal yet reasonable CSR policies for businesses of ALL sizes – not just corporate giants.
 While the desire to be socially responsible may be just as prevalent among small- to medium-sized businesses, it is usually not practical to implement the same formal (and often more cumbersome) policies that are used by larger businesses.